drvcodenta/Contributions/Fleet DM/Experience_with_fleet.md

 Whatever projects I had been able to contribute to had great people and great communication.
 There were many projects where the reply never even came, even after months.

 This is the exact reason why Fleet stood out.
 The people here — especially Scott and Ian — are incredibly supportive.
-Replies come within days (sometimes even in seconds 🙌).
+Replies come within a day (sometimes even in seconds 🙌).

 ## Contribution Details